Will 2017 Live Up To Our 2016 Sporting Highlights?

 Cristiano Ronaldo managed to drive his two teams to European success with another Champions league title for Real Madrid and the lifting of the trophy for his national team following a frantic end to an unpredictable Euro 2016.
 But perhaps the most shocking result of the year was the title win for Leicester city football club.
 Beating odds of 1000-1 they surprised fans with their first win of the Premier League in history.

 Another impressive performance in 2016 came from Britain’s most successful tennis player of all time.
-Andy Murray has had his best year yet with 9 titles including the prestigious Wimbledon title and ATP World Tour Finals as well as retaining his fantastic Olympic title he first won in London 2012.
+Andy Murray has had his best year yet with 9 titles including the prestigious ATP World Tour Finals as well as retaining his fantastic Olympic title he first won in London 2012.
 To top off the year he was given a knighthood and is now formally known as Sir Andy Murray, well deserved!

 2016 was of course an Olympic year which came with it many expectations after being the host nation in 2012.
 Team GB smashed expectations to become the first nation to increase its medal count at five successive Games and the only nation to go on to win more medals at the next Olympics after hosting.
 The list of champions is too long to list but the most successful sports stars included: Max Whitlock, Mo Farah, Nicola Adams, The Brownlee Brothers, Laura Trott, Jason Kenny and the GB Womens Hockey team.

 Now it is time for our sports men and women to succeed in a highly anticipated 2017 in the world of sport including:

 1. Champions League Final

 The final match of the 62nd Champions League European football tournament organised by UEFA will be held in Cardiff.
 Real Madrid will be looking to retain their 2015/2016 title in the most anticipated match in European football.